An Introduction to Long and Short Vol in Options Trading

 Is it better to trade long or short?

-The distinction between going long and going short is brief but essential: Being long a stock means you own it and may benefit if the price rises.
+The distinction between going long and going short is brief but essential: being long a stock means you own it and may benefit if the price rises.
 Being short a stock means you have a negative position and may benefit if the price falls.

 Why is short selling more risky?

 Short selling requires a margin account because it typically involves borrowing shares to sell.
 The primary objective is to benefit from an expected price decline.
-A major risk is the possibility of significant losses may occur should the stock price continue to increase.
+A major risk is the possibility of significant losses should the stock price continue to increase.

 What are the disadvantages of short selling?